Creating and Running Koa.js Projects with ServBay

 to127.0.0.1

-domain, ServBay User CA auto-issues and trusts an SSL certificate so you can access your app securely via HTTPS.For detailed steps, check the ServBay documentation on adding Node.js development websites (make sure to select the English docs).
+domain, ServBay User CA automatically issues and trusts the SSL certificate, letting you access your site securely via HTTPS.For more detailed steps, refer to ServBay documentation: Adding Node.js Development Website (be sure to select the English docs).

 Open your browser and visit